-In June 2020, BAWSCA completed a Regional Water Demand and Conservation Projections Study (Demand Study) as Phase 3 of its "Making Conservation a Way of Life" Strategic Plan to identify additional ways to support the BAWSCA agencies in complying with new water use efficiency requirements in a cost-effective manner.
-As part of its work plan, BAWSCA is actively working with its members agencies to implement and expand the WCIP (2009) and the Demand Study.
-BAWSCA is currently tracking the Water Use Efficiency legislation and have taken steps to provide resources to its member agencies.
+As part of its work plan, BAWSCA is actively working with its members agencies to implement and expand the WCIP (2009) and its Demand Studies.
+BAWSCA is currently tracking the Water Use Efficiency legislation and has taken steps to provide resources to its member agencies.
 BAWSCA agencies have expressed a continued desire to participate in new and ongoing conservation measures offered by BAWSCA.
 Participation in BAWSCA's Regional Water Conservation Program assists agencies in meeting the existing Senate Bill x7-7 (SB x7-7) requirements for achieving a 20% reduction in urban water use by 2020 and will support agencies in complying with new water use efficiency targets to be implemented per SB 606 and AB 1668.